-- a.
-Influencing the companies that we invest into (stewardship): Our stewardship approach has two key aspects: - (1) voting through shares held; and - (2) engagement with companies which we apply to AMP-branded funds via an investment partner (BlackRock) exercising these rights on behalf of us (or in consultation with us).
+a.
+Influencing the companies that we invest into (stewardship): Our stewardship approach has two key aspects:

+(1) voting through shares held; and

+(2) engagement with companies via an investment partner BlackRock Investment Management (Australia) Limited (BlackRock[®]) 1exercising these rights on behalf of us (or in consultation with us).